webtiming/timingsrc/doc/shared_motion.md

 ---
 layout: default
-title: Shared Motion Timing Provider
+title: Shared Motion
 ---

+> Timing Objects may become **online timing objects** if they are connected to an **online timing provider**.

-Shared Motion is provided by [Motion Corporation](http://motioncorporation.com) through **InMotion**, a generic, online timing service for Web agents and other IP-connected clients.
-Shared Motion by Motion Corporation implements the [Timing Provider API](api_timingprovider.html) and can therefore be used directly with the [TimingObject](http://webtiming.github.io/timingobject/), as implemented by the [timingsrc library](http://webtiming.github.io/timingsrc/).
+Shared Motion is provided by [Motion Corporation](http://motioncorporation.com) through *InMotion*, a generic, online timing service for Web agents (i.e. IP-connected clients).
+Shared Motion by Motion Corporation implements the [Timing Provider API](api_timingprovider.html) and can therefore be used directly with the [TimingObject](http://webtiming.github.io/timingobject/).

+> **Shared Motion** solves **multi-device timing** and turns **timing** into a **local** challenge.

 #### Timing Provider by Motion Corporation

-> Shared Motion effectively transforms the challenge of **multi-device timing** into the challenge of **single-device timing**.

-So, if your application already uses the timing object for single-device timing, turning it into a multi-device application is trivial.
-All you need is to plug an online timing provider into the timing object.
+If your application already uses the timing object for single-device timing, turning it into a multi-device application is trivial.
+All you need to do is to plug an online timing provider into the timing object.

 ```javascript